natalidelgadillo/DH150-NATALIDELGADILLO/README.md

 https://www.winc.com/wines

 > Winc is an online wine subscription service that allows you to try different kinds of wines every month.
 Winc connects you to a world of exclusive wines tailored to your preferences.
 When first joining, the website prompts you with a few starter steps.
 First, you answer 6 questions based on your existing wine preferences.
 After answering the questions, Winc recommends a few bottles that you may enjoy.
 After your first delivery, you rate the bottles to better customize your future deliveries.
 Winc has a minimal design and allows you to browse their wide variety of wine selections.
-The navigation features 5 selections: Profile, wines, gifts, discover, and invest.
+The navigation features 5 selections: Profile, wines, gifts, discover, and invesst.

 ![Screenshot 1](./winc-screenshot.png)